Status: Received Royal Assent June 28, 2019

 Have your say

-Over the coming weeks, we will set up a series of panels to get input from Albertans, businesses and industry experts across key sectors, including:
+Red Tape Industry Panels have been set up to get input from businesses and industry experts across key sectors, including:

 - oil and gas